KILTprotocol/docs/docs/develop/sdk/1-getting-started-guide/00-getting-started.md

 import Example9 from '!!raw-loader!@site/code-examples/core_features/getting_started/9_getting_started.ts';
 import Example10 from '!!raw-loader!@site/code-examples/core_features/getting_started/10_getting_started.ts';

-The following guide will give you a started point to begin with KILT.
+The following guide will give you a starting point to begin with KILT.
 What will you be able to do after this guide:

 1. Import the **KILT SDK** into a project